-However, if you're using one large piece of paper, or one large image, you'll want to use a different, much lighter glue technique.
+However, if you're using one large piece of paper or one large image, you'll want to use a different, much lighter glue technique.
 A good option is to use a glue stick.
-Put 6 to 8 vertical stripes of glue on the jar, just enough to hold the paper to the jar.Continue to 6 of 7 below.
+Put six to eight vertical stripes of glue on the jar, just enough to hold the paper to the jar.Continue to 6 of 7 below.

 06 of 07

 Once you've put the glue on the jar, set the jar on the counter and very carefully wrap the paper around the candle.
 Make sure that the paper is level and even with the top of the candle.
 Add a bit more glue on the 1/2 inch of overlap and lay the final edge down.
 Using a soft towel or cloth, rub the paper wrap so that it adheres well to the jar.Continue to 7 of 7 below.

 Enjoy Your Custom Candles